Olaulim Backyards in Olaulim, Goa, India

 Global Yodel had the pleasure of staying at The Olaulim Backyards in Goa, India.
-The property is tucked away on the edge of tiny Pomburpa village, about 45 minutes from Goa India’s capitol Panjim.
+The property is tucked away on the edge of tiny Pomburpa village, about 45 minutes from Goa India’s capitol, Panjim.
 Here you wake up with the sun and wild birds, a mist evaporates over the river and rice fields creating light every photographer dreams about.
 The showers and community kitchen are outdoors and the grounds are shared with a pony, donkey, bunny, three sweet dogs, and a ton of exotic birds.
 This location was strategically planned to be away from the temptation of Goa’s beaches and touristic hustle.
 Staying at Olaulim is like staying with family, Prikko, Savio and family (Olaulim Backyard’s owners) are kind, generous and hospitable.
 Their knowledge and passion of the area and culture is a resource guidebooks could only aspire to provide.
-Staying here you get learn about local life and a culture different than your own, a very gratifying type of traveling.
-To our delight and yours they have decided to share their home by building three guest cottages on their property.
+Staying here you get to learn about local life and a culture different than your own.- A very gratifying type of traveling.
+To our delight and yours, they have decided to share their home by building three guest cottages on their property.

-Below is an interview with Olaulim Backyards owner and host Prikko Fernandes.
+Below is an interview with Olaulim Backyards owner and host, Prikko Fernandes.

 Occupation: Homestay owner

 Tell us about the history of the Olaulim Backyards.
 How did it all begin?
 Olaulim Backyards just kind of happened… we had been living here for the last ten years and always had lots of friends and relatives visiting from different parts of the world.
 We gradually started thinking of sharing our place with other people as well…

 What is unique about the Olaulim Backyards?
 There might not be too many places where you have your breakfast with the company of a pony and a donkey.